GaneshRajuGalla/GrocerEase/README.md

 ## Demo

-To see GrocerEase in action, check out our demo video: [Demo Video Link](https://drive.google.com/drive/folders/1yeeI18U0cGxDnRgJj4TqvPDNmwPfmn5d?usp=sharing).
+To see GrocerEase in action, check out the demo video: [Demo Video Link](https://drive.google.com/drive/folders/1yeeI18U0cGxDnRgJj4TqvPDNmwPfmn5d?usp=sharing).

 ## Support and Contact

-If you have any questions or need assistance, please reach out to us at ganeshrajugalla@gmail.com.
+If you have any questions or need assistance, please contact ganeshrajugalla@gmail.com.

 I hope you enjoy using GrocerEase and find it a valuable addition to your grocery shopping routine.
 Happy shopping!